kcal-outside/outsideio-nft-giveaway/README.md

 When launching the candymachine, make sure to use production (mainnet-test) or devnet.

 To initialize a whole new Candy Machine, you need to delete `.cache` folder.
+Make sure you do a `withdraw` before you delete the `.cache` folder.

 General steps to do an unlimited drop:
 1. Set config.json to number=0 using a hiddenSetting